An exegetical commentary on the Greek New TestamentPDF eBook

 Exhortatio - ethical exhortation, 4:1-6:20

 Hoehner opts for a simplified approach by arguing that the letter follows the pattern of Hellenistic letters of the time, namely an opening, a body and a closing.
 He divides the body of the letter into three parts: instruction, 1:3-3:21; paraenesis (exhortation), 4:1-6:20; and commendation 6:21-22.
-O'Brien is also wary of rhetorical criticism and is of the view "that attention be directed to the apostle's own internal method of argument."
+O'Brien is also wary of rhetorical criticism, particularly as it relates to Ephesians, and is of the view "that attention be directed to the apostle's own internal method of argument."
 Best also stays clear of rhetorical analysis, classifying it as "more probably a homily."

 These notes proceed on the basis that Paul the apostle is the author of this letter, but it should be noted that many modern scholars dispute Pauline authorship.
 There are certainly indicators that this work is the product of someone operating within a Pauline school of thought, but the proposition promoting pseudonymity causes more problems than it solves.
-For a detailed argument supporting the traditional view of Pauline authorship see Peter O'Brien's commentary on Ephesians in the Pillar series.
+For a detailed argument supporting the traditional view of Pauline authorship see Peter O'Brien's commentary on Ephesians in the Pillar series; also Hoehner, Fee, Morris, Turner, Ellis, Carson, Harris, Bruce, .......
+Against Pauline authorship, see MacDonald, Sacra Pagina, 2000; Kreitzer, Epworth, 1998; Perkins, Abingdon, 1997; Kitchen, N.T.
+Readings, Routledge, 1994.

 Occasion and recipients

-Writing from Rome during his imprisonment, Paul sends out a number of general circular letters to his mission churches.
-Both Colossians and Ephesians, letters that are very similar in style and content, are two such letters, and are carried from Rome by Tychicus.
-It is generally assumed that Paul wrote Colossians first and then Ephesians, around 60-61AD.
+Paul writes this homily / letter from prison.
+It is possible that he writes while in prison in Ephesus around 55AD, although this is very unlikely.
+He may have written it while in prison in Caesarea, between 57 and 59AD.
+Most conservative commentators argue that it is written from Rome during his time of imprisonment, awaiting his trial before the Emperor.
+At this time Paul sends out a number of letters to his mission churches - Ephesians, Philippians, Colossians and a personal letter to Philemon.
+Both Colossians and Ephesians, letters that are very similar in style and content, are likely carried from Rome by Tychicus.
+It is generally assumed that Paul wrote Colossians first and then Ephesians (more general in style, suitable as a circular letter), around 60-62AD.
 These notes proceed on the basis that Paul's letter to the Ephesians actually addresses the Ephesian congregation, but it is possible that it is a circular letter for the churches of Asia Minor.
 This is born out by the lack of personal greetings usually found at the end of Paul's letters and the lack of the phrase "at Ephesus", 1:1, in some of the oldest manuscripts.

+Bruce describes Ephesians as "an exposition of the Pauline mission and message."
 Paul sets out to show the unity that all believers have as members of Christ's body the church, and the means of making that oneness real.
-Peter O'Brien in his commentary puts it simply when he says that Paul is out to communicate "cosmic reconciliation and unity in Christ."
+Peter O'Brien, in his commentary, puts it simply when he says that Paul is out to communicate "cosmic reconciliation and unity in Christ."

-In developing his argument, Paul starts out by showing that all believers, both Jew and Gentile, have an intrinsic unity in Christ; through Jesus' work on the cross both are made alive.
+In developing his argument, Paul set out to show that all believers, both Jew and Gentile, have an intrinsic unity in Christ; through Jesus' work on the cross both are made alive.
 Things that may have divided in the past are no more; now all are one in Jesus.
-Even Paul's own role as apostle to the Gentiles served this end.
+Even Paul's own role as apostle to the Gentiles serves this end.

 Paul then sets out to explain how to make this oneness / unity real.
 First, he deals with a functional problem, namely the structuring of the local church group.
 Mutual ministries, especially those of the Word, are essential to the upbuilding of the group.
 Unity will only evolve if mutual ministry is properly exercised.
 Paul then deals with relationship problems, namely, right behavior amongst members of the church community.